New Milton Keynes medical centre opens its doors

 Managing director for Willmott Dixon in the Midlands

-Mark Robinson, Scape Group chief executive, said: “Primary care facilities are becoming ever-more important to communities up and down the UK.
+Mark Robinson, SCAPE chief executive, said: “Primary care facilities are becoming ever-more important to communities up and down the UK.
 This is a fantastic example of a forward-thinking local authority responding to the needs of a changing population and using its assets in a way that maximises the impact of local service provision.

 “By delivering this project through our National Construction framework, that local impact was significantly enhanced, as well as being delivered quickly and to the highest quality.
 The results that Wilmott Dixon has achieved with Milton Keynes Council are truly exemplary.”